enablegamesdev/EnableLauncher/README.md

 ## <a id="bodyTracking"></a>Body Tracking

-### There are 4 types of controls in the EnableLauncher
+### There are 4 types of controls in the EnableLauncher:
 - [Kinect/Astra](#kinect)
 - [Webcam Tracking](#webcam)
 - [The enableServer APP](#enableserver)